slammanfish/jsonfish/README.md

 	char *key; // the value key, NULL for the root object json_value_type_e type; // the value type
 	struct {
-		void *value;// pointer to value in the c struct or array of json_t size_t count; // number of child objects or array length json_value_type_e array_type; // the array element type, ignored if type != JSON_VALUE_TYPE_ARRAY };
+		void *value; // pointer to value in the c struct or array of json_t size_t count; // number of child objects or array length json_value_type_e array_type; // the array element type, ignored if type != JSON_VALUE_TYPE_ARRAY };